Language Assessment Program

 Assessments must be conducted by professionals with specific training and experience in working with DHH students.
 That is why the licensure of TOD, ECSE, and SLP is required as a starting point.
 Additionally, a LAP-DHH specialist must successfully complete intense training on assessments used and how to interpret the results of those assessments.
 KSD is responsible for hiring and training LAP-DHH specialists.
 KSD and KCDHH recognize the benefits of using regional LAP-DHH specialists who live across the state as well as the need to limit travel costs.
 KSD and KCDHH will be investigating ways to utilize local providers in various locations throughout the state who can serve as LAP-DHH specialists.

 At this time, you do not need to do anything.
 If a child is already enrolled in the program, a LAP-DHH specialist will contact the child’s school to schedule an assessment.
-If you have students in your district who are not currently enrolled in LAP-DHH, you may pre-register them by completing this pre-registration form.
+If you have students in your district who are not currently enrolled in LAP-DHH, you may pre-register them by emailing.

 In 2022, the Kansas Legislature passed the following proviso: